mehedieh/blog2022/_posts/2017-07-01-playing-with-rnn.markdown

 Take time to digest it.
 It is perfectly fine if you can't.
 Come back to it later but make sure you do because the beauty of RNNs (like other Machine Learning models/algorithms) lies in their characteristic equations.

-> "Read Euler, Read Euler, he is the master of us all"
->                                                     - #RandomQuotewithNoMeaning

 # LSTMs and GRUs